| Title: | Efficient Plotting of Large-Sized Data |

 rng_aggregator$new(interleave_gaps, coef_gap, NA_position, ...)

-Arguments pass to the constructor of aggregator
+interleave_gaps, coef_gap, NA_position, ...Arguments pass to the constructor of aggregator object.

 as_plotly_range()

-trace to illustrate the range of the data.
+Compute a plotly trace to illustrate the range of the data.

 rng_aggregator$as_plotly_range(x, y, ylwr, yupr, opacity = 0.5)

-Outputs of the sub class of rng_aggregator
+x, y, ylwr, yuprOutputs of the sub class of rng_aggregator.

-Numeric, optional.
+opacityNumeric, optional.
 Opacity of the range fill.
 By default, 0.5.

 as_range()

-from a plotly
+Compute x, ylwr and yupr from a plotly trace

-made by self$as_plotly_range
+made by self$as_plotly_range.

 rng_aggregator$as_range(prng)

-List that represents range values, which
+prngList that represents range values, which

-must contains x
+must contains x, y.

 Note that the list may be an element of a list generated by